20 zip codes·Updated June 2026

 21217$1,400/mo

-Get rental comps for any property in Baltimore
+Comps for any address in Baltimore

 Median Asking Rent by Bedroom